42 Comments

 Expand full comment

-Only if we have good reason to believe that successful men would rank pulchritude differently that’s unsuccessful ones.
+Only if we have good reason to believe that successful men would rank pulchritude differently than unsuccessful ones.
 While that’s plausible, idk we have any reason to think it particularly likely in modern America.

 Expand full comment